klimpie94/Python-training/README.md

 # 2020 Data Engineering Bootcamp - LINKIT
 This is a repo containing the content and exercises of the 3 day long Python training given by Nazli and Anis.
+Update

 ### Repo layout
 Dana